jsa2/CloudShellAadApps/readme.md

 ```

 ### Check for plaintext redirectURI's
-- append this part to runtime.kql
+- append this part to runtime.kql after node schemaForExternalData.js is run
 ```
 nvm use 14; node schemaForExternalData.js
 code kql/runtime.kql;